getmyinterns/docs/gmi-docs/docs/school-admins/reports.md

 ![Reports Pending Hires](images/reports-pending-hires.png)

-You can access the `Students` and `Internship Providers` details by tapping on their names.
+You can access the `Students` and `Internship Providers` details by tapping on their names (see [Students Details Modal](/school-admins/students-details-modal) and [Internship Provider Details Modal](/school-admins/internship-providers-details-modal) for ore details).

 ## Student Timesheets Report